Gloria-Nyaga/Heaps/README.md

 2. Delete the last element from the heap.
 3. Check if the heap is following the property of the heap or not.
 4. Apply the heapify method to create a proper heap.

+# TUPLES
+Tuple - It is a built-in data structure  that consists of immutable ordered set of values that store multiple data types.

+PROPERTIES OF A TUPLE

+1. Ordered
+ - Its elements always remain in their positions.
+ - It does not change its order every time it’s called.

+2. They are Immutable
+ - Once the value is assigned, it can neither be modified or deleted.

+3. It can hold duplicates
+ - It allows multiple combinations of data types.

+ADVANTAGES OF A TUPPLE

+1. It is faster than lists.
+2. It can be used as dictionary keys is it contains immutable values like strings, numbers or  another tuple.
+3. They use less memory.
+4. Processing a tuple is faster.

+DISADVANTAGES

+1. They are immutable.
+- One cannot delete or add an element in a tuple.
+2. They are less flexible than lists.
+3. You can’t sort a tuple.
+4. You cannot replace an element in a tuple one has to convert it to a list first.